ErieBearsOS/eriebearsos.github.io/_posts/2020-09-28-big-bear-brawl.md

 ---

 ### Proxies & Reprints
-Up to all 59 cards in the main deck may be proxied however you like.
+All 59 cards in the main deck may be proxied however you like.

-You **must** own an Old School legal copy or hand-made (with some amount of color and on a gold-border blank) proxy of your commander card.
-Printed proxies of your commander will instantly disqualify your deck from play!
+The "commander" card **must** be a real Old School-legal copy.
+If you can't get a copy or it costs too much then a gold-border blank with hand-drawn proxy/artist proof/artist sketch is also considered acceptable.
+Printed proxies will **instantly** disqualify your deck from the tournament!

 All reprints with the same original card art and frame, such as a Chronicles *Nicol Bolas* or a Timeshifted *Psionic Blast*, are allowed as we follow Eternal Central reprint rules.